Galen Crew: Touring

-Crew was sponsored by the Chinese company XiaoKang and toured the China for the first time in May 2016.
-Crew has since toured in Shanghai, Guangzhou, Beijing, and Hong Kong.
-Crew returned to China for a second tour in the fall of 2016, touring in 13 cities, including Zibo.
-In 2019, Crew completed a third tour of China in November and December, hosting concerts in seven cities, including Guangzhou, Hangzhou, Chongqing, and Chengdu.
-Crew returned for his fourth Chinese tour in early 2024.
+Crew was sponsored by the Chinese company XiaoKang and toured China for the first time in May 2016.
+He since went to Shanghai, Guangzhou, Beijing, and Hong Kong.
+Crew returned to China for a second tour in the fall of 2016, touring 13 cities including Zibo.
+In 2019, performed in seven cities including Guangzhou, Hangzhou, Chongqing, and Chengdu.
+He toured China a fourth time in early 2024.